OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/announce_discover.md

 weight: 8
 ---

 Announcements notify which broadcasts exist and whether they are active.
 They are essential for track discovery in a session.
-You can send announcements from a `*moqt.Session` by using the `Publish`, `PublishFunc`, or `Announce` methods on the associated `*moqt.TrackMux`.
+You can send announcements from a `moqt.Session` by using the `(moqt.Session).Publish`, `(moqt.Session).PublishFunc`, or `(moqt.Session).Announce` methods on the associated `moqt.TrackMux`.

 When a track is published on a `moqt.TrackMux`, it distributes `Announcement` to all listeners.

 ## Announce Broadcasts

 Broadcasts are announced when they are registered with the `moqt.TrackMux`.
-This can be done using the `(*moqt.TrackMux).Announce` method, or by using `(*moqt.TrackMux).Publish` or `(*moqt.TrackMux).PublishFunc`, which internally create the announcement.
+This can be done using the `(moqt.TrackMux).Announce` method, or by using `(moqt.TrackMux).Publish` or `(moqt.TrackMux).PublishFunc`, which internally create the announcement.

 ```go
     var mux *moqt.TrackMux